genius-systems/gameta/docs/docs/commands/0.3/commands.md

 * **--name / -n**: Name of the child repository to be stored
 * **--url / -u**: URL of the child repository to be stored
 * **--path / -p**: Relative local path within the project directory to clone the child repository to
-* --overwrite / -o: Indicates that Gameta should overwrite the repository details in the .meta file if they exist
+* --overwrite / -o: Indicates that Gameta should overwrite the repository details in the .gameta file if they exist

 ### gameta repo delete

-Deletes an existing child repository from the .meta file and its local clone.
+Deletes an existing child repository from the .gameta file and its local clone.

 #### Arguments